sukovanej/effect-http/docs/index.md

 While most of your tests should focus on the functionality independent of HTTP exposure, it can be beneficial to perform integration or contract tests for your endpoints.
-The `Testing` module offers a `Http.testingClient` combinator that generates a testing client from the Server.
-This derived testing client has a similar interface to the one derived by `Http.client`, but with the distinction that it returns a `Response` object and bypasses the network by directly triggering the handlers defined in the Server.
+The `Testing` module offers a `Testing.make` combinator that generates a testing client from the Server.
+This derived testing client has a similar interface to the one derived by `Client.client`.

 Now, let's write an example test for the following server.